-Many of us get a chip on our shoulder at work.
-We start putting ourselves on the “pitty potty” with what I call Stinkin’ Thinkin’.
+Many of us get a chip on our shoulders at work.
+We start putting ourselves on the “pity potty” with what I call Stinkin’ Thinkin’.
 We shift the blame from our own inadequacies and under-performance to understand our own mistakes as everyone else’s fault.

-But if a boss, manager, or coworker is truly abusive, then why are you putting up with it?
-Most bullies, just like in the movies, back off the moment they’re called out.
+But if a boss, manager, or coworker is truly abusive, why are you putting up with it?
+Most bullies, just like in the movies, back off the moment you call them out.

-If all else fails, then resign—but don’t leave and fall into the same trap as before.
+If all else fails, resign but don’t leave and fall into the same trap as before.
 Leave and learn from the experience.
 What can you do differently next time to set yourself up for success?